 - New Charts

-Excel 2016 includes new, modern-style charts including the Treemap, Sunburst, Waterfall, Histogram, Pareto, and Box and Whisker.
+Excel 2019 and Excel 2016 include modern-style charts including the Treemap, Sunburst, Waterfall, Histogram, Pareto, and Box and Whisker.

-Excel 2016 includes a new library of modern charts that include Waterfall and Sunburst charts
+Excel 2019 and Excel 2016 include a library of modern charts such as Waterfall and Sunburst charts

 - Enhanced Support for Multiple Operating Systems and Device Types

-Office Excel 2016 allows you to switch seamlessly across Windows, Android, and Apple desktops, smartphones and tablets for viewing, updating, and presenting Excel documents with a consistent look and feel.
-Cross-platform compatibility in Office Excel 2016 includes full-fidelity touch screen support for all Windows 10 devices.
+Office Excel 2019 and Excel 2016 allow you to switch seamlessly across Windows, Android, and Apple desktops, smartphones and tablets for viewing, updating, and presenting Excel documents with a consistent look and feel.
+Cross-platform compatibility in Office Excel 2019 and Excel 2016 includes full-fidelity touch screen support for all Windows 10 devices.

 - Data Loss Protection (DLP)

-This security feature, already familiar in Outlook, is new to Excel 2016.
+This security feature, already familiar in Outlook, was introduced in Excel 2016.
 DLP provides a real-time, policy-based scan for typical data patterns associated with sensitive data types such as social security, credit card, and bank account numbers.
-You can synchronize DLP policies from Office 365 in Excel, Word, and PowerPoint and ensure unified policy enforcement across content in Exchange, SharePoint and OneDrive for Business.
+You can synchronize DLP policies from Microsoft 365 in Excel, Word, and PowerPoint and ensure unified policy enforcement across content in Exchange, SharePoint and OneDrive for Business.